 Non-Stevens issued furniture is not permitted in the residence halls or leased housing apartments.
+Oversized furniture including additional big closets, storage, and large musical instruments are not permitted.
 Moving Office of Residence Life issued furniture out of one’s room is not permitted.
 Each student is responsible for the furniture in his or her assigned room, and the student will be charged for damaged or missing furniture.
 Furnishings may not be removed from lounge or other public areas of the university.
 Waterbeds are not permitted.
 Mattresses must be kept on the bed frame.
 The Office of Residence Life will not provide additional furnishings or store Office of Residence Life issued furniture.

 All undergraduate students who apply for housing by the posted deadlines for the fall and spring semesters will be guaranteed housing at any Stevens facility (on/off campus).

 Residents must obtain the roommates’ permission before having a guest.
 Overnight guests are limited to 2 days in a 7 day period and no more than 5 days in a 30 day period.
 Students will be held responsible for the actions of any guests.
-Gatherings in student rooms must be limited to 2 guests per resident on campus and 1 guest for Stevens Leased Housing residents and must not disturb others.
+Gatherings in student rooms must be limited to 1 guest per resident on campus and 1 guest for Stevens Leased Housing residents and must not disturb others.
 Residents are not permitted to entertain a large group of individuals.
 Overnight guests must be registered with the Office of Residence Life using the Overnight Guest Form.
 The registered guests of a room do not have the privilege of extending the use of the room to anyone else.

 Health and safety

 It is our objective to help create socially responsible students through developmental sanctions, reflective documentation, and knowledge based decision making.
 The judicial process is conducted through the Office of Residence Life with support from the Office of Student Life.